7awad/Task-Management-Application-/README.md

 1. **Prerequisites:**
    - JavaFX properly configured in your development environment.
+   - link to download if you don't have it: https://download2.gluonhq.com/openjfx/21.0.2/openjfx-21.0.2_windows-x64_bin-sdk.zip

 2. **Execution:**
    - Open the project in your Java development environment.